dipsylala/pwnagotchi-state-api/README.md

 # pwnagotchi State Api

-Throw it into the plugins directory.
+Throw the html and py files into the plugins directory.

 ## Configuration